 The fact that the earlier trend failed increases the odds this second one will play out since the crowd will be anticipating a repeat of the earlier pattern.
 The buy orders are placed at the red circles.

-In trend trading, new traders often make the mistake of applying far too much leverage and trying to control risk through tight stop losses.
+In trend trading, it can be tempting to apply too much leverage and then try to control risk through tight stop losses.
 This approach nearly always ends badly.
 It’s far better to use smaller position sizes where losses can be managed.

 The stop losses that you set must be wide enough to allow for volatility around the trend line.
 The volatility in forex pairs can change very suddenly.
 So take this into account when deciding position sizes.
 This is done together with the amount of risk you’re willing to accept on each trend.
 Read more on money/risk management here.